 Offseason Cap Outlook

 With just shy of $78MM in guaranteed money on their 2020/21 books for 11 players, the Bulls seemingly could create cap room.
-However, adding Porter’s $28MM+ player option – which he’ll almost certainly exercise – and the cap hold for a lottery pick eliminates that potential space in a hurry.
+However, adding Porter’s $28MM+ player option – which he’ll almost certainly exercise – and the cap hold for their No. 4 pick eliminates that potential space in a hurry.

 As such, the Bulls figure to operate as an over-the-cap team, though they shouldn’t be anywhere close to the tax line.
 That means the club will have the full mid-level exception and bi-annual exception available this offseason.